Microsoft SideWinder

-Microsoft SideWinder was the general name given to the family of digital game controllers developed by Microsoft for PCs.
-The line was first launched in 1995.
-Although intended only for use with Microsoft Windows, Microsoft SideWinder game controllers can also be used with macOS, Mac OS 9 with third-party software, and Linux.
+Microsoft SideWinder is a former brand name for a family of video gaming peripherals developed by Microsoft for PCs.
+It was initially marketed from 1995 to 2003 consisting of game controllers, then again from 2007 until the early 2010s with gaming mice and keyboards.

 The term "SideWinder" describes many types of Microsoft's PC game controllers including joysticks, gamepads and steering wheels.
 Several types of joysticks were made, including the Force Feedback 2, the 3D Pro, and the regular SideWinder joystick.
 Also, several types of gamepads were made, such as the original game port version, a plug-and-play game port version, and the USB version.
 Steering wheels are the Precision Racing Wheel and the Force Feedback Wheel variants which include throttle and brake pedals.
 The family also includes some more exotic devices such as the SideWinder Game Voice system and the SideWinder Strategic Commander.

 The SideWinder family of products was discontinued by Microsoft in 2003, citing poor sales.
-The company has since re-entered the gaming hardware market, in hopes of designing a standardized gamepad for Windows Vista with both the wired Xbox 360 controller and the Wireless Gaming Receiver that allows the use of the wireless Xbox 360 controller on the PC.
+The company since re-entered the gaming hardware market, attempting to design a standardized gamepad for Windows Vista with both the wired Xbox 360 controller and the Wireless Gaming Receiver that allows the use of the wireless Xbox 360 controller on a PC.
 In August 2007, Microsoft announced they were relaunching the SideWinder line of gaming peripherals, starting with the SideWinder Mouse.
 The mouse was given an MSRP of $80 and a launch date of October 2007.